 Clayton Christensen introduced "Disruptive Innovation" to the business world in 2005.
 Companies, thought leaders, and academics have now been applying and fleshing-out that basic disruptive concept for two decades.

 GGI recently examined the various approaches that now exist.
 We identified ten differentiable approaches to achieve Disruptive Innovation.
-They have really great names like: Big Bang, Trickle Up, Digical, Ambidextrous, Design Thinking, Sustainable, and Bottom Of The Pyramid.
+They have really great names like: Big Bang, Digical, and more.

 Each of the ten breakthrough "methods" will be presented, along with recommendations on how to commercialize breakthrough products that may be ahead of their time.

 References to all cited materials are provided in sufficient detail to enable webinar participants to follow-up on the techniques that may be of specific interest.

 • Learn techniques corporations are using to attempt radical innovation.